aloyetunde/HackBio_Coding_Internship/STAGE_2/readme.md

 [Dataset](https://gist.githubusercontent.com/stephenturner/806e31fce55a8b7175af/raw/1a507c4c3f9f1baaa3a69187223ff3d3050628d4/results.txt)

 Task:
-Generate a volcano plot 📈.
+- Generate a volcano plot 📈.
-Determine the upregulated genes (Genes with Log2FC > 1 and pvalue < 0.01)
+- Determine the upregulated genes (Genes with Log2FC > 1 and pvalue < 0.01)
-Determine the downregulated genes (Genes with Log2FC < -1 and pvalue < 0.01)
+- Determine the downregulated genes (Genes with Log2FC < -1 and pvalue < 0.01)
-What are the functions of the top 5 upregulated genes and top 5 downregulated genes.
-(Use genecards
+- What are the functions of the top 5 upregulated genes and top 5 downregulated genes.
+(Use genecards)

-Write a function for translating DNA to protein

-📚Key Python concepts we used:

-Here's the link to the [folder]( containing our scripts , feel free to run the codes to replicate what we've done!😊
+Here's the link to the [folder](https://github.com/aloyetunde/HackBio_Coding_Internship/tree/main/STAGE_2) containing our scripts , feel free to run the codes to replicate what we've done!😊